Prospective Families’ Frequently Asked Questions

 I would love to send my son to DLS, but I cannot afford the tuition.
 What can I do?

-This is a statement we hear often; however, we urge every family to go through the financial aid process.
+We urge every family to go through the financial aid process.
 We remain committed to finding a reasonable solution to tuition.
 Once again, we strongly urge families to contact the Admissions Office if they are concerned about affordability.

-How can my son earn an athletic scholarship?
+Can my son earn an athletic scholarship?